kubernetes-sigs/node-feature-discovery-operator/docs/deployment/helm.md

 We have introduced the following Chart parameters.

 ### General parameters

+These parameters are used to configure the NFD-operator deployment.

 | Name | Type | Default | description |
 | ---- | ---- | ------- | ----------- |